yonicd/yonicd.github.io/staging/regexSelect.md

   regexSelectUI(id = "myId", label = 'myLabel', choices = <selectizeInput Choices>)
 ````

 regexSelect comes with controls placed in a group checkbox below the selectize object.
-When calling regexSelect you can show or hide the checkbox controls (hidden by default), as to make it look like a normal selectize object, and save valuable UI real-estate.
+When calling regexSelect you can show or hide the checkbox controls (hidden by default), as to make it look like a normal selectize object, and save valuable UI real estate.

-Through the checkbox controls you can
+While the shiny app is running regexSelect properties can be manipulated through the checkbox controls giving greater flexibilty to:
-  - Force regexSelect to work as a standard selectize object
+  - Toggle regexSelect to work as a standard selectize object.
   - Retain the regex search as a new value the selectize object.
-  - Options that are passed to [grep](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/grep) : Ignore Case, Perl, Fixed, Invert
+  - Change arguments that are passed to [base::grep](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/grep) : `ignore.case`, `perl`, `fixed`, `invert`.

 ```r
 library(shiny)